ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-p from the hean
-like songs ol birds, Yet wbobe utterance
+songs ol birds, Yet wbobe utterance
 prudence girds Beautiful hands are those
 that do Work that is earnest and brave
 and true, Moment by moment the lODg day